Trail Running Guide

 ORIENTATION: CHAMONIX GEOGRAPHY

 The town of Chamonix sits at 1050 meters in a narrow valley.
 Immediately south, and rising directly above town is the highest point in the Alps, Mont Blanc (4810 meters).
 The relief is extraordinary and part of what makes first time visitor's knees buckle.
-For Americans, unfamiliar with the far superior metric system, that equates to 12,336 feet of steep granite and ice relief.
+For Americans, unfamiliar with the far superior metric system, that equates to a whopping 12,336 feet of steep granite and ice relief.

 But, that’s not all.
-To the east, and truly rising above town is the sharply pointed skyline of the Aiguille de Chamonix including the cable car accessible Aiguille de Midi at 3842 meters.
+To the east, and truly rising above town is the sharply pointed skyline of the Aiguille de Chamonix including the cable car accessible Aiguille du Midi at 3842 meters.
 That’s 9160 feet of vertical relief, still plenty to keep the knees wobbly.

-These big mountain views include glaciers, serac falls, crevasse zones, needley spires, lush green hillsides, ice domes, razor edged ridgelines, and all the activities going on, above and through them: paragliding, alpinism, rock climbing, ice climbing, speed flying, base jumping, mountain biking, hiking, and yes, what you landed here for, trail running.
+These big mountain views include glaciers, seracs, crevasse zones, needley spires, lush green hillsides, ice domes, razor edged ridgelines, and all the activities going on, above and through them: paragliding, alpinism, rock climbing, ice climbing, speed flying, base jumping, mountain biking, hiking, and yes, what you landed here for, trail running.

 On both sides of the Chamonix Valley are two trail traverses known as the Grand Balcons, the Nord and the Sud.
 Understanding which is which is not exactly intuitive, kind of like French websites.
 The more southerly of the two is the Nord while the northerly situated one is the Sud.
 Apparently they are named after which direction they face, which is actually more east and west.
 Don't worry, you'll figure it out when you're there.
 All you really need to know is that the one on the Aiguille de Chamonix / Mont Blanc side is the Nord and the Aiguille Rouge side is the Sud.